brohrer/sqlogging/README.md

 `logging.open_logger(name="log", dir_name=".", level="info")`

 For re-opening an existing Logger.
-If you try to open a Logger that doesn't already exist you'll get a `sqlite3.OperationalError`.
+If you try to open a Logger that doesn't already exist you'll get a `RuntimeError`.

 * Parameters: as in `create_logger()`
 * Return type: `Logger`